jshepley14/PhysicsEngine/README.md

 Coded in c++, uses Open Dynamics Engine, Drawstuff, and Eigen libraries.
 Given some number of objects along with their exact positions and orientations, the goal is to check if this set of objects called a "scene" is in static equilibrium or not.
+Taking a look at SceneValidator.h will give you a good idea.
 Because reducing computation time is the ultimate goal, I try to accomplish the scene validation as fast as possible while still giving good results.
-This is why Open Dynamics Engine was chose as the physics library.
+This is why Open Dynamics Engine was chosen as the physics library.
 Drawstuff is a primitive graphics library which is not used during the actual application of this program.
 Eigen is briefly used to manipulate some of the transform matrices.